Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 As there are 1024 entries per global state, and 4 global states, there will be 4096 total branch prediction entries, each being two bits.
 As each entry is indexed using 10 bits, and the target address also needs to be stored, this give a total amount of space taken up as: (1024 * (10 + 32)) + (1024*4*2) = 51200 bits, or 50KiB.
 This should be acceptable considering the 270KB of available BRAM for the target FPGA, as this leave about 264KB left over for the planned cache system, as well as anything else that may need it.

 ## **Microarchitecture Changes (Dec 31st \- Present):**
 In order to accomodate more advanced branch prediction, the microarchitecture needs to be changed.
 As of now, the branch decoder only outputs PCSrcE, which updates the PC if a branch is taken.
-With dynamic branch prediction, will want to update the PC as soon as a B-type instruction is detected in the decode stage, based on the branch predictors current output.
+With dynamic branch prediction, will want to update the PC as soon as a B-type instruction is detected in the fetch stage, based on the branch predictors current output.
 This is done using the BTB, which was discussed in the previous section.

-To simplify this section, I will list everything that I believe needs to be done in order to implement the branch prediction system described in the previous section.
-I will then try to explain my plan for how to implement each entry in the list.
+I will list everything that I believe needs to be done in order to implement the branch prediction system described in the previous section.
+I will then go over the design of the two major components needed to implement the system, being the branch control unit, and the branch predictor itself.
+This list is here for me to reference to makes sure all requirements are being met.
 1. Need to change PCNextF mux to allow for actual branch result, predicted branch result, PCPlus4F, or PCPlus4E
 2. Need to create a GHR that updates immediately after the result of a branch has been confirmed (in execution stage)
 3. Need to create local branch predictors that only update if they are associated with the current GHR state, and only after the branch has been confirmed (in execution stage)
-4. Need local branch predictors, whose "result" can be fetched based on branch index (in decode stage)
+4. Need local branch predictors, whose "result" can be fetched based on branch index (in fetch stage)
 5. BTB starts with no valid or tag bits, and a naive overwrite policy (may change in future)
 6. Need to allow BTB to be updated when branch target address is incorrect (in execution stage)
 7. Need to update hazard control unit to be able to flush the decode, and execute pipeline registers on a misprediction, or when BTB does not have proper target address (in execution stage)
 8. Need all branch predictors, and BTB to be able to be reset to a default value (will be weakly not take for local predictors, and untaken, untaken for GHR)

-### **1 PCNextF extension**
+### **1. PCNextF Extension (Branch Control Unit Design):**
 PCNextF is the signal that tells the PC the location of the next instruction to fetch, and the multiplexer that determines this signal is currently controlled by the signal PCSrcE.
 This needs to be changed in order to allow for all possible branch addresses to be used.
 The multiplexer must decide between the **Target address calculated in the execution stage**, **PCPlus4**, and the **Predicted target address**.
 This means that this control signal can no longer be seen as originating from one particular stage, but rather a universal control signal.

 The new control signal will simply be called PCSrc, and will be two bits to accomodate a 4 to 1 multiplexer.
 It will be 4 to 1, as there are 4 possiblities that the PC may need to take on: